bholloway/resolve-url-loader/readme.md

 If the asset is not found then the `url()` statement will not be updated with a Webpack module-relative path.
 However if the `url()` statement has no source-map `source` information the loader will fail.

 The loader will also fail when input source-map `sources` cannot all be resolved relative to some consistent path within `root`.

+## Limitations

+### Mixins

+Where `url()` statements are created in a SASS mixin the file may be expected to be relative to the mixin.
+Obviously this is **not** the desired behaviour.

+This may be beacuse [rework](https://github.com/reworkcss/rework) is limited in how it works with the `sass-loader` source maps.

+Unfortunately you need to work around this until we can investigate other solutions.

+## Getting help

+Webpack is difficult to configure but extremely rewarding.

+I am happy for you to **raise an issue** to ask a question regarding this package.
+However ensure you follow the check-list first.

+Currently I am **not** [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) this loader in my own work.
+I may rely on you being able to isolate the problem in a simple example project and to help debug.

+I am happy this loader helps so many people.
+Open-source is provided as-is so please try not project your frustrations.
+There are some really great people who follow this project who can help.

+### Issues

+Before raising a new issue:

+* remove this loader and make sure it is not a problem with a different loader in your config (most often the case)
+* check [stack overflow](http://stackoverflow.com/search?q=resolve-url-loader) for an answer
+* review [previous issues](/issues?utf8=%E2%9C%93&q=is%3Aissue) that may be similar
+* be prepared to create a **simple open-source project** that exhibits your problem, should the solution not be immediately obvious to me
+* (ideally) debug some code and let me know where the problem sits

+### Pull requests

+I am happy to take **pull requests**, however:

+* Ensure your change is **backwards compatible** - not all users will be using the same version of Webpack or SASS that you do.
+* Follow the **existing code style**.
+* Do **not** overwrite existing variables with new values.
+I would prefer your change variable names elsewhere if necessary.
+* Add **comments** that describe why the code is necessary - i.e. what edge case are we solving.
+Otherwise we may rewrite later and break your use-case.